 Why is structured data important for marketing?

-Structured data enables marketers to build precise customer segments, run targeted campaigns, and measure performance against clear metrics.
-Because it is organized into queryable fields like purchase history, demographics, and engagement scores, it can be directly used by customer data platforms and marketing automation tools with proper data governance in place.
-Without structured data, personalization and attribution become significantly more difficult.
+Structured data enables marketers to build precise segments, run targeted campaigns, and measure performance.
+Because it is organized into queryable fields — purchase history, demographics, engagement scores — it can be directly consumed by customer data platforms and marketing automation tools.
+Without structured data, personalization and attribution become significantly harder, as systems cannot match, filter, or score records reliably.

 How is structured data used in customer data platforms?

-Customer data platforms ingest structured data from CRM systems, point-of-sale systems, web analytics, and other sources to build unified customer profiles.
-Each data point—such as a transaction amount, email address, or product preference—maps to a defined field, enabling identity resolution and audience segmentation.
-This structured foundation is what allows CDPs to serve as a single source of truth for marketing and customer experience.
+CDPs ingest structured data from CRM, POS, web analytics, and other sources to build unified customer profiles.
+Each data point — a transaction amount, email address, or product preference — maps to a defined field, enabling identity resolution and audience segmentation.
+This structured foundation makes the CDP a single source of truth for marketing, sales, and customer experience teams.

 Related Terms